Frequently Asked Questions

 - Most definitely, YES.
 In accordance with state health laws, the camp health staff must pre-screen and retain copies of medical forms for each scout for each week at camp.

-- Our Council Service Center processes literally thousands of emails and exchanges to enable our troops and crews to attend our council camps each summer.
+- The Daniel Webster Council Member Care Center processes literally thousands of emails and exchanges to enable our troops and crews to attend our council camps each summer.
 If NYLT forms are not properly marked, they can easily be misfiled along with a scout’s unit’s week at camp, as opposed to their week at NYLT.